-I must compliment the cruise lines – On disembarkation day, they disembark anywhere from 600 to 5000 guests (usually by 9:30 a.m no less!), take on food and supplies for the next cruise, board another group of passengers and are ready to sail by 4 p.m.!
+I must compliment the cruise lines – On disembarkation day, they disembark anywhere from 600 to 5000 guests (usually by 9:30 a.m no less!), take on food and supplies for the next cruise, board another group of passengers with the same number of guests and are ready to sail by 4 p.m.!
 WOW!
 Talk about organization!

-About halfway through your cruise, the cruise line will want to reconfirm your post-cruise travel plans.
-You may have forgotten that during the pre-boarding process, you had entered your flight information or indicated you were driving home, but this is a way for them to set up the best disembarkation times to meet the needs of all of the disembarking passengers.
+About halfway through your cruise, the cruise line will want to reconfirm your immediate post-cruise travel plans.
+You may have forgotten that during the pre-boarding process, you had entered how you were going to get home, but this is a way for them to set up the best disembarkation times for all of the disembarking passengers.
 From the information provided, they divide the passengers into small groups according to their travel plans and cabin level (suites have higher priority than inside cabins).
-This minimizes the impact of all passengers trying to get off the ship at the same time.
+This simplifies how all passengers disembark the ship.

 Typically, on the morning of the last day or two of your cruise, you will return to your cabin and see what no cruiser wants to find – the colored luggage tags and disembarkation instructions.
 This is an indication that your cruise will soon be coming to an end … sigh.

-If you have a late afternoon or evening flight, you might consider booking an excursion with the cruise line that will take you on a tour of your disembarkation city that ends at the airport.
-These are usually pretty well done AND much better than spending all day in the airport!
+If you have a late afternoon or evening flight, you might consider booking an excursion with the cruise line that will take you (and your luggage) on a tour of your disembarkation city that ends at the airport.
+These are usually very well done AND much better than spending all day in the airport!

 NOTE: You should never book a return flight after a cruise before noon on disembarkation day.
 In many cities, the airport and the pier are at opposite ends of town, so you need to factor in traffic, going through security at the airport (especially when abroad) and any unforeseen delays, so noon is a pretty good benchmark to use.

-On the last night of the cruise, you will pack up the items that go in your suitcase (making sure you keep out something to wear in the morning as well as the toiletries and medications you will need for the morning) and put your luggage into the hallway (usually by midnight).
-You will attached the assigned colored tags as well as make sure your personal identification tag is still there.
+On the last night of the cruise, pack the items that go into your suitcase (making sure you keep out something to wear in the morning as well as the toiletries and medications you will need the next morning) and put your luggage into the hallway (usually by midnight).
+You will have attached the assigned colored tags, as well as ensure your personal identification tag is still there.
 That night the crew will come by and gather all of the luggage and take it down to the hold.
-From there it will be sorted by the colored tags and put into luggage bins, also sorted by color, and stored for the rest of the night.
+From there it will be sorted by the colored tags and put into luggage bins, also sorted by color, and stored.

-Your carry on items would include anything fragile that you didn’t want to pack (or couldn’t fit in the luggage), your toiletries, jammies and anything else you wanted to take home.
+Your carry-on items (that you do NOT set out) would include anything fragile that you didn’t want to pack (or couldn’t fit in the luggage), your toiletries, jammies and anything else you wanted to take home.